-In order to ensure nondiscrimination on the basis of disability, MCC will provide appropriate and reasonable accommodation for members of the public, employees, and students with disabilities, as defined by these laws.
+To ensure nondiscrimination on the basis of disability, MCC will provide appropriate and reasonable accommodation for members of the public, employees, and students with disabilities, as defined by these laws.

 All MCC administrators, faculty, staff, and students have a responsibility to adhere to the philosophy of equal access and opportunity which is the basis for this nondiscrimination commitment.
-An individual may be required to provide relevant, written documentation in order to establish that he/she is a person with a disability and entitled to a reasonable accommodation under the law.
+An individual may be required to provide relevant, written documentation to establish that he/she is a person with a disability and entitled to reasonable accommodation under the law.
 MCC's ADA coordinators are the Provost and the Vice President of Student Services.